Maprunner/cd/README.md

 * [IcoMoon App](https://icomoon.io/app/#/select): A realy nice utility to generate the icon fonts files.
 * [Inkscape](https://inkscape.org/en/): SVG editor.

-The second major release moves to React 16, and adds Progressive Web App features, so in theory you can now install this and run it without an internet connection.
+The second major release moved to React 16, and added Progressive Web App features, so in theory you can now install this and run it without an internet connection.

+The third major release moved to Bootstrap for components, and incorporated the IOF 2018 updates.